 Read last year’s message from the Presidents and Principals of Ontario’s universities, here.

-Ontario’s universities have a significant role to play in the fight against COVID-19.
-Our institutions are providing assistance and working together with our provincial government and local communities to address the urgent needs of the province and protect the health and well-being of Ontarians.
+Ontario’s universities continue to play a significant role in the fight against COVID-19.
+Our institutions are providing assistance and working together with our provincial government and local communities to address the needs of the province and protect the health and well-being of Ontarians.

-As universities are interwoven into the fabric of their communities, we have already seen how students are volunteering to support those around them, while researchers are partnering to help flatten the curve, discover treatments and develop a vaccine.
+As universities are interwoven into the fabric of their communities, students continue to volunteer to support those around them, while researchers are partnering to help discover new treatments, develop new rapid testing methods and support vaccine research.

-Below you will find more information about how universities are partnering in the global fight against the pandemic, links to each Ontario university’s COVID-19 page and additional resources.
+Below you will find more information about how universities are supporting the province against the pandemic, links to each Ontario university’s COVID-19 page and additional resources.